StuLiu/RegDA/README.md

 #### 1. Generate from raw:

-- Download the raw datasets from <a href="https://www.isprs.org/education/benchmarks/UrbanSemLab/2d-sem-label-potsdam.aspx">here</a>.
+- Download the raw datasets <a href="https://www.isprs.org/education/benchmarks/UrbanSemLab/2d-sem-label-potsdam.aspx">here</a>.
 - Run the preprocess script in ./convert_datasets/ to crop train, val, test sets:\
 `python convert_datasets/convert_potsdam.py`\
 `python convert_datasets/convert_vaihingen.py`
-- Generate local regions by run \
+- Generate local regions by running \
 `python tools/seg_everything.py`
-#### 2. Alternately, you can also download the processed data
+#### 2. Alternatively, you can also download the processed data
-- Download the processed datasets from <a href="https://pan.baidu.com/s/1rWHSgRpSVPlLt5_bykHCOg?pwd=6th5">here</a>.
+- Download the processed datasets <a href="https://pan.baidu.com/s/1rWHSgRpSVPlLt5_bykHCOg?pwd=6th5">here</a>.
 - reorganize the directory tree.
 #### 3. The prepared data is formatted as follows:
 "\